Amazon Walkouts Are Spreading

 “Realistically, everyone violates [social distancing] constantly.
 All it takes is going down the wrong staircase because you’re in a rush, or passing too close to someone.
 And there’s cameras everywhere in the facility,” Hamilton said.
 “If they don’t like you, they just have to pick out those moments and they can use those to write you up.”

 Amazon disputes this.
 “That’s simply not true.
-We respect the rights of employees to protest and recognize their legal right to do so, but these rights do not provide blanket immunity against bad actions, particularly those that endanger the health, well-being or safety of their colleagues,” Crowcraft told Intelligencer.
+We respect the rights of employees to protest and recognize their legal right to do so, but these rights do not provide blanket immunity against bad actions, particularly those that endanger the health, well-being or safety of their colleagues,” Crowcroft told Intelligencer.

 In these circumstances, associates may, like Hassan and Hamilton, continue to protest despite the risk to their jobs.
 May Day, the international labor holiday, is on Friday, and workers have planned protests to mark the occasion.
 The Intercept reported on Tuesday that Amazon workers will join others from FedEx, Walmart, Target, and the Amazon-owned Whole Foods in a nationwide walkout.
 Daniel Steinbrook, a Whole Foods employee, told the Intercept that organizers act “in conjunction with workers at Amazon, Target, Instacart and other companies for International Worker’s Day to show solidarity with other essential workers in our struggle for better protections and benefits in the pandemic.”